Photo by olegtroino584896

 Personal example

-My first client relationship in the 1980s evolved after weeks of meetings for coffee chats – and listening to the executive’s challenges whom I knew from a previous broadcasting employer.
-There was a myriad of marketing and management issues.
+My first client relationship in the 1980s evolved after a few weeks of meetings for coffee chats – and listening to an executive’s challenges with whom I had worked at a previous broadcasting employer.
+She had a myriad of marketing and management issues with which I had successful experiences and explained to her how to solve them.

-My only motive was for something productive to do as I was looking for opportunities, but had no idea the coffee chats would lead to a client after I provided helpful advice.
-After returning one morning from a six-mile run, I found a message on my telephone answering machine inviting me to solve the challenges.
+My only motive was for something productive to do as I was looking for opportunities, but had no idea the coffee chats would lead to a client after I provided her with advice.
+After returning one morning from a six-mile run, I found a message on my telephone answering machine inviting me to solve the ongoing challenges.

 Professionals keep records.
 You can use a CRM system or a simple spreadsheet to track your calls and to check it each week to set up your call list each week.